adrianratnapala/arch-linux-notes/README.md

 * Put autodetect back into the HOOK, but try uncompressed.
   * Can/should it go before udev (and if does that produce a smaller image?)
   * Can the keyboard hook go before udev?
+* Put a UEFI shell in it's proper place and try to boot from the .nsh script.